Differentiating frictionally locked asperities from kinematically coupled zones: Discussion

 One may notice the Kumano asperity is shifted eastward from the actual Kumano basin in our optimal estimate (Fig.~\ref{fig:vsBasin}).
 Structural heterogeneities such as stiffness anomaly and a fractured oceanic crust are detected near the edge of the Kumano basin~\citep{kodaira2006cause}, so the actual Kumano asperity, and thus the unlocking gap, may be situated more west.
 Interestingly, the arithmetic mean of the Kumano asperity is shifted westward from the maximum-likelihood estimate (Figs.~\ref{fig:vsSSE} and \ref{fig:vsBasin}), so more careful locking modeling may mitigate this mismatch of the Kumano basin and asperity.

-Existing interpretations on correlations between coseismic slip and geometry let us think that locking may reflect rock property \remove{transforms}\add{metamorphosis} around basins~\citep{wells2003basin} or that frictional resistance of locked zones may cause material deformation and thus mass transfer, resulting in the formation of basins~\citep{song2003large}. \add{The locking gap at moderate depth means some frictional anomaly, which could be interpreted as $a>b$ unexpected at the depth/temperature of the locking gap or as fracture energy anomaly (conditionally stable, $a\sim b$, Kodaira et al., 2006).} However, what is important here is not the cause.
+Existing interpretations on correlations between coseismic slip and geometry let us think that locking may reflect rock property metamorphosis around basins~\citep{wells2003basin} or that frictional resistance of locked zones may cause material deformation and thus mass transfer, resulting in the formation of basins~\citep{song2003large}.
+The locking gap at moderate depth means some frictional anomaly, which could be interpreted as $a>b$ unexpected at the depth/temperature of the locking gap or as fracture energy anomaly of conditional stability, $a\sim b$~\citep{kodaira2006cause}.
+However, what is important here is not the cause.
 The key finding for us is that the structures that develop on geological time scales, such as topography, correspond to the frictionally locked zones estimated from the current crustal deformation.
 This correspondence implies that the locked zone, the very candidate of the earthquake source, has been stably preserved rather than randomly varying.

 The five locked zones roughly correspond to the slip zones of past earthquakes: Kumano in 1944, Muroto and Tosa in 1946, Enshu and Kumano in 1854, and all five in 1707~\citep{ishibashi2004status,furumura2011revised}.
 For considering how earthquakes will occur in the future, it will be an important clue that slip profiles of past earthquakes are well explained by the locked zones and their boundary, well correlating with geological features.
 Slip zones of megathrust earthquakes in fact change over hundreds of years, but the locked zones capable of hosting them seem as permanent as basins.